ayunker/ayunker.github.io/_posts/2020-05-15-my-cafecito-recipe.md

 categories: coffee
 ---

-When lockdown started, Kat and I decided to get a Moka Pot for home, and it was the best decision we've made.
+When lockdown started, Kat and I decided to get a moka Pot for home, and it was the best decision we've made.
 It allowed us to start the day with a shared coffee ritual, together, and to hone the recipe for the devilishly difficult cafecito.
 Just kidding, the cafecito is pretty straightforward to make.
 There are probably many recipes like it, but this is ours.

-We use a [6-cup bialetti moka pot][the_pot], but any size will do, just have to adjust the recipe.
+We use a [6-cup bialetti moka pot][the_pot], but any size will do, you just have to adjust the recipe.
 The downside to the moka pot is you have to make the full pot, can't do a half batch or anything.
 However, the 6-cup works really well for 2 (maybe oversized) cafecitos.
 Nothing wrong with getting the day started with a double, is there?

 We've tried a few different coffees from the store, and our current favorite is the [illy Classico][illy_classico].
 I plan to try Intelligentsia's [Black Cat